XOXDSEC/XOXDSEC/README.md

 # Enzo Marins

-I'm a cybersecurity graduate @ FIAP and threat detection & response analyst @ Accenture.
+I'm a cybersecurity analyst working in MDR.
 My work and learning are centered on understanding how systems fail — and how to build, monitor, and defend them with purpose and precision.

-I believe that cybersecurity is about developing a clear way of thinking: identifying patterns, asking the right questions, and staying calm when systems behave unexpectedly.

 ---

-## Areas I’m Growing In
+## Areas I’m Interested In

 - **Vulnerability Research**
   Identifying weaknesses in real-world environments, writing proofs of concept, and understanding the root cause behind each issue.